balena-io/balena-sdk/README.md

 In Node you can simply `require('resin-sdk')`, but in the browser things are more complicated.
 Resin-SDK provides a bundled single file for browsers, which allows you to include a single file with all dependencies included, available as [build/resin-browser.min.js](build/resin-browser.min.js) (or [build/resin-browser.js](build/resin-browser.js) if you'd like the much larger unminified version).
 This uses the [UMD format](https://github.com/umdjs/umd), and will register itself as either a CommonJS or AMD module called `resin-sdk` if possible, or create a `resinSdk` global if not.

+### Bundling for browsers

+If you're using webpack, browserify, or a similar tool then you probably want to bundle the Resin SDK into your application yourself, rather than using the pre-built `resin-browser.js` bundle.
+If you do that, you should be aware that you may pick up some dependencies that are actually unnecessary in the browser, because they're only used in Node environments.
+You can safely exclude these dependencies, if you're not using them yourself, and significantly reduce the size of your resulting bundle.

+In the browser Resin-SDK doesn't use the following dependencies:

+* fs
+* path
+* resin-settings-client
+* node-localstorage
+* rindle
+* zlib
+* progress-stream

+For the future we're looking at ways to automatically exclude these in downstream bundles.
+See [#254](https://github.com/resin-io/resin-sdk/issues/254) for more information.

 Documentation
 -------------